vostok/website/README.md

 Every Vostok-instrumented microservice collects described data out of the box.
 No additional confuguration or code is required.

 Applications would use provided interfaces to write custom logs and metrics.
-Any outgoing requests via provided *[Cluster Client](https://github.com/vostok/clusterclient)* would be included to collected distributed traces.
+Any outgoing requests via provided [Cluster Client](https://github.com/vostok/clusterclient) would be included to collected distributed traces.
 These include requests to Vostok-instrumented applications (e.g., other microservices) and non-instrumented applications (e.g., databases or external APIs).

 ![](blueprint.png)

-Microservices send all logs, metrics, and traces via their *[Airlock Clients](https://github.com/vostok/airlock.client)* to the *[Airlock Gate](https://github.com/vostok/airlock.client)*.
+Microservices send all logs, metrics, and traces via their [Airlock Clients](https://github.com/vostok/airlock.client) to the [Airlock Gate](https://github.com/vostok/airlock.client).
 This [ridiculuosly performant](https://github.com/vostok/core/issues/3) service puts received events to Apache Kafka.
-A swarm of *[Airlock Consumers](https://github.com/vostok/airlock.consumer)* read and process events from Kafka.
+A swarm of [Airlock Consumers](https://github.com/vostok/airlock.consumer) read and process events from Kafka.

 Events are either transformed and put back to Kafka, or transferred to backends: